kyren/piccolo/README.md

 memory allocation that can occur within a single `Thread::step` call (assuming certain rules are followed w.r.t. provided callbacks).

-The VM also now accurately tracks all memory allocated within its inner `gc- arena::Arena` using `gc-arena` memory tracking features.
+The VM also now accurately tracks all memory allocated within its inner `gc-arena::Arena` using `gc-arena` memory tracking features.
 This can extend to userdata and userdata APIs, and assuming the correct rules are follwed in exposed userdata and callbacks, allows for accurate memory reporting and memory limits.